top of page

 4. Keep Parent Interactions Focused on the Student

+This is a big one.
 Parents may want to veer into personal or unrelated topics, but keeping conversations student-centered is key.
 Use phrases like: “Let’s focus on how we can best support [student’s name].”
 “I’d like to redirect our discussion to [specific academic or behavioural issue].”

 By maintaining this focus, you can keep conversations productive and within your professional remit.